Data-driven exploration of the neutron $^3\text{P}_2$ pairing gap using Cassiopeia A neutron star observational data: Direct $\chi^2$ minimization: Methods

 The envelope of the neutron star, existing in the lower-density region $\rho < \rho_\text{b}$, is the region with the largest temperature gradient and is treated using a function called the $T_\text{s}$--$T_\text{b}$ relation.
 This corresponds to a functional fit that provides the relationship between the actual surface temperature $T_\text{s}$ and the temperature $T_\text{b}$ at the bottom of the envelope.
 The calculation separates the region between the envelope bottom (at $\rho \simeq 10^{10}\,\mathrm{g/cm^3}$, or lower densities such as $\rho \simeq 10^{8}\,\mathrm{g/cm^3}$ for shorter-timescale cooling descriptions) and the surface from the cooling calculation in higher-density regions \cite{Pons_2019}.

 The surface temperature $T_\text{s}$ is related to the photon luminosity $L_{\gamma}$ as follows:

 where $\sigma_{\mathrm{SB}}$ is the Stefan-Boltzmann constant, $\dd\Sigma$ is the surface element.
-The so-called effective temperature $T_{\mathrm{eff}}$ is introduced since the distribution of the surface temperature $T_\text{s}$ over the neutron star's surface can be non-uniform due to magnetic fields, atmospheric structure, etc. However, under the assumption of a spherical symmetry without magnetic field, it coinsides with the surface temperature, \textit{i.e.} $T_{\mathrm{eff}} = T_\text{s}$.
+The so-called effective temperature $T_{\mathrm{eff}}$ is introduced since the distribution of the surface temperature $T_\text{s}$ over the neutron star's surface can be non-uniform due to magnetic fields, atmospheric structure, etc. However, under the assumption of a spherical symmetry without magnetic field, it coincides with the surface temperature, \textit{i.e.} $T_{\mathrm{eff}} = T_\text{s}$.
 Note that the quantities $L_{\gamma},T_{\mathrm{eff}}$, and $T_\text{s}$ refer to a local reference frame at the surface of the neutron star.
 The quantities observed by a distant observer are redshifted as follows (see, \textit{e.g.}, Ref.~\cite{Thorne_1977}):

-In this study, we use the $T_\text{s}$--$T_\text{b}$ relation presented in Ref.~\cite{Potekhin_1997_accreted_envelopes}.
-We adopt a thin carbon envelope with mass $\Delta M = 10^{-15} M_\odot$ on top of an iron envelope, following Ref.~\cite{Ho_2015}, who identified this configuration as part of their best-fit solution through comprehensive spectral fitting analysis of the Cas~A NS.
+In this study, we use the $T_{\mathrm{s}}$--$T_{\mathrm{b}}$ relation presented in Ref.~\cite{Potekhin_1997_accreted_envelopes}.
+As a specific and fixed setup, we adopt a thin carbon envelope with mass $\Delta M = 10^{-15}\,M_\odot$ on top of an iron envelope, following Ref.~\cite{Ho_2015}, where this configuration was identified as part of the best-fit solution from spectral analyses of the Cas~A neutron star.
+Since the envelope composition and mass can have a significant impact on neutron star cooling and remain subject to substantial uncertainty, a systematic treatment of $\Delta M$ as a free parameter is deferred to a dedicated follow-up Bayesian inference study \cite{Bayesian_Cooling}.